Framework Convention for the Protection of the Marine Environment of the Caspian Sea: 1.2 Ecology and biodiversity

+1.3 Human and economic dimensions

+Approximately 14 million people live in the coastal provinces of the five littoral countries: Iran (6.5 million), Russia (3.9 million), Azerbaijan (2.2 million), Kazakhstan (0.8 million) and Turkmenistan (0.4 million).
+The dominant economic activities in the coastal and maritime zones are oil and gas production, commercial fishing, and shipping.

 In accordance with Articles 7 - 11 of the Convention the Parties undertake an obligation to take measures to prevent, reduce and control pollution from the land-based sources, seabed activities, vessels, as well as pollution from other human activities including land reclamation and associated coastal dredging and construction of dams.

 Convention also provides for appropriate measures to prevent the introduction into the Caspian Sea and to control and combat invasive alien species, which threaten ecosystems, habitats or species.

 The Parties also take preventive, preparedness and response measures to protect the environment and human beings from consequences of natural and man-made environmental emergencies, cooperate in setting up early warning systems and ensure the availability of adequate equipment and qualified personnel for combatting environmental emergencies.
 The Parties also agree to carry out environmental impact assessments of hazardous activities capable of causing environmental emergencies or adverse effects on environment within their jurisdiction.

 The Parties also undertake to ensure the protection, preservation, restoration and rational use of marine biological resources in the Caspian Sea; strive to maintain or restore populations of marine species at levels that can produce the maximum sustainable yield; prevent over-exploitation of marine resources and protect endemic, rare and endangered marine species and vulnerable ecosystems.

 The 2003 Convention also provides for cooperation of the Parties in environmental monitoring, developing harmonised discharge and emission standards, conducting environmental research and development and exchanging environmental information.

 A regularly convened Conference of the Parties and Secretariat were established by the Tehran Convention.

 To date, the following four Protocols to the Framework Convention for the Protection of the Marine Environment of the Caspian Sea were drafted by Secretariat and discussed at the meetings of the Conference of the Parties: